Skip to content

 AC Evo launched into early access in January 2025 at $39.99 (with a timed 20% launch discount).
 Early-access buyers get all 1.0 content free when it lands.
 It runs on a new physics engine and is meant to grow into open-world free roam plus a career mode.

 Progress has been steady but slow, which frustrates buyers.
 Update 0.6 (April 15 2026) added six cars and Sebring International Raceway.
-Kunos has confirmed the Eifel Free Roam open world (around the Nürburgring) will arrive during early access in early 2026, not at the full release.
-Publisher 505 Games (a Digital Bros company) and Kunos have signaled 1.0 will not arrive before mid-2026.
+Kunos has confirmed the Eifel Free Roam open world, a roughly 1,600 sq km map around the Nürburgring, will arrive during early access ahead of the full release rather than with it, though it has not pinned an exact date.
+Publisher 505 Games (a Digital Bros company) and Kunos have signaled 1.0 is still well out, landing only after the open world.
 If you buy now, you’re paying to follow an unfinished sim and bank the content discount, not to play a complete game.

-• Want open-wheel, road cars, drift, touge, or any car ever made?
-Original AC on PC, then install Content Manager and CSP day one.
+• Open-wheel, road cars, drift, touge, or any car ever made: original AC on PC, then install Content Manager and CSP day one.

-• Want to back the next-gen Kunos title and don’t mind waiting?
-AC Evo in early access.
+• Backing the next-gen Kunos title and don’t mind the wait: AC Evo in early access.

 Frequently asked questions